Associate Professor of French & Women's and Gender Studies

 B.A.
 Wellesley College

-Of the courses she has created at UMass Dartmouth, Dr. O'Hara's favorites to teach are: "Bestsellers vs. Classics in French Literature," which she has taught in 200-level English and 400-level French versions, "World War II in French Film and Literature," for French majors, and "The Female Body and the History of Medicine in Early Modern Europe," a 300-level class open to all students, through the Dept. of Women's and Gender Studies.
+Of the courses she has created at UMass Dartmouth, Prof. O'Hara's favorites to teach are: "Bestsellers vs. Classics in French Literature," and "World War II in French Film and Literature."
+Both of these courses were originally offered at the advanced level and taught in French, but Prof. O'Hara subsequently developed intermediate-level English-language versions of these courses for the general UMD student body.
+Another course she enjoys teaching is "The Female Body and the History of Medicine in Early Modern Europe," a 300-level class open to all students, offered through the Dept. of Women's and Gender Studies.
+This course grew out of her research into the history of midwifery in early modern Europe.
 In 2012, she won the Provost's Award for Best Practices in a Blended or Fully Online Course.

 She is at work on two research projects.
 One is a book manuscript entitled Poison Onstage and Offstage in Early Modern France.
 The other is a translation of the first European midwifery treatise written and published by a practicing midwife: Louise Bourgeois’ Diverse Observations Concerning Sterility, Miscarriages, Fertility, Births, and Diseases of Women and Newborn Children (first edition: Paris, 1609).
 Bourgeois was also the royal midwife to Queen Marie de Médicis, wife of King Henri IV of France.
 This translation, produced in collaboration with the historian Alison Klairmont Lingo (University of California, Berkeley) will be published by the Toronto Centre for Reformation and Renaissance Studies, in the series "The Other Voice in Early Modern Europe."